GabrielFlores8227/Docker-Certified-Associate/README.md

 Only allow trusted users to access the daemon.
 Control of the Docker daemon could allow the entire host to be compromised.

-Be aware of this you are building any automation that accesses the Docker daemon, or grating any userrs direct access to it.
+Be aware of this you are building any automation that accesses the Docker daemon, or grating any users direct access to it.

 #### Linux Kernel Capabilities